apetkau/resfinder-batch/README.md

 # `resfinder-batch.pl`

-A script used to batch-execute `resfinder.pl` on many assembled genomes and complie the results into a single table.
+A script used to batch-execute `resfinder.pl` and `pointfinder-3.0.py` on many assembled genomes and complie the results into a single table.
 Example usage like:

 ```
-resfinder-batch.pl *.fasta
+resfinder-batch.pl --pointfinder-organism salmonella *.fasta
 ```

 # Installation

-1. First, create an environment for ResFinder dependencies using [Conda](https://conda.io/miniconda.html).
+1. First, create an environment for ResFinder and PointFinder dependencies using [Conda](https://conda.io/miniconda.html).
 This can be done as:

     ```
     conda create --name resfinder --file resfinder-environment.txt